paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 (3) **Regulations.—** — The Secretary shall prescribe in regulations methods for determining the number of months (including fractions thereof) of entitlement of an individual to educational assistance under this chapter that are chargeable under this chapter for an advance payment of amounts under paragraphs (1) and (2) for pursuit of a program of education on a quarter, semester, term, or other basis.

-**(e) Programs of Education Leading to a Degree Pursued on Active Duty on More Than Half-time Basis.—**
+**(e) Programs of Education Leading to a Degree Pursued on Active Duty for a Period of More Than 30 Days on More Than Half-time Basis.—**

-(1) **In general.—** — Educational assistance is payable under this chapter for pursuit of an approved program of education leading to a degree while on active duty.
+(1) **In general.—** — Educational assistance is payable under this chapter for pursuit of an approved program of education leading to a degree while on active duty for a period of more than 30 days.

-(2) **Amount of assistance.—** — The amounts of educational assistance payable under this chapter to an individual pursuing a program of education leading to a degree while on active duty are as follows:
+(2) **Amount of assistance.—** — The amounts of educational assistance payable under this chapter to an individual pursuing a program of education leading to a degree while on active duty for a period of more than 30 days are as follows:

   (A) Subject to subparagraph (C), an amount equal to the lesser of—